RSS

 space

-Children need a firm foundation for their faith to grow on.
-If they see you reading and studying Scripture, praying, and attending church regularly, and if you give them opportunities to do the same, they’ll know faith is important to your family.
+Families need a firm foundation of faith on which to grow.
+For example, if kids see you reading and studying Scripture, praying, and attending church regularly, and if you give them opportunities to do the same, they’ll know faith is important to you.
 That doesn’t guarantee they will always remain firm in their faith, but it gives them an anchor they know they can come back to even if they stray.

 space